spacefault/spaceflake/README.md

 ├── flake.lock
 ├── flake.nix
 ├── home
-│   ├── hifn.nix # home-manager for gaming pc
+│   ├── gaming.nix # home-manager for gaming pc
 │   ├── school.nix # home-manager for school laptop
 │   ├── pop2.nix # home-manager darwin for macbook
 │   ├── programs # programs not needed for wayland session but nice to have